HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Evaluation

 We report the model's truthfulness and bias using TruthfulQA \cite{lin2022truthfulqa} and CrowS-pairs \cite{nangia2020crows}.
 TruthfulQA presents a collection of meticulously crafted questions spanning diverse domains such as health, law, finance, and even politics.
 These queries deliberately target areas where human intuition and personal biases can lead to incorrect responses, and measure an LLM's resistance to misinformed or erroneous knowledge.
 CrowS-Pairs is a benchmark designed to probe LLMs for social biases across nine categories, including gender, religion, race/color, sexual orientation, age, nationality, disability, physical appearance and socioeconomic status.
 Each example is composed of a stereotype and an anti-stereotype.

 We present the results in Table \ref{tab:bias} with 0 shot inference.
 For TruthfulQA, we measure the multiple-choice score, and higher score shows better truthfulness.
 For CrowS-Pairs, it measures the percentage of models choosing answers of stereotypes, so lower scores indicates smaller bias.
-Overall, \modelname~ performs similar as other opensource models.
+Overall, \modelname~performs similar to other open-source models.